-- 1. Execute skills and techniques necessary for studio art and demonstrate dexterity with tools, knowledge of equipment specific to various media, and the safe use of all materials and equipment. - 2.
-Demonstrate an historical, cross-cultural appreciation and awareness of the field of visual art. - 3.
-Demonstrate creative thinking, the ability to solve aesthetic, technical and conceptual problems, and critical awareness. - 4.
-Demonstrate an understanding of the principles and elements of two- and three-dimensional design and their applications to various studio disciplines. - 5.
-Compile a comprehensive portfolio of work that reflects the breadth of their study and prepares them for transfer to baccalaureate institutions.
+- Execute skills and techniques necessary for studio art and demonstrate dexterity with tools, knowledge of equipment specific to various media, and the safe use of all materials and equipment. - Demonstrate an historical, cross-cultural appreciation and awareness of the field of visual art. - Demonstrate creative thinking, the ability to solve aesthetic, technical and conceptual problems, and critical awareness. - Demonstrate an understanding of the principles and elements of twoand three-dimensional design and their applications to various studio disciplines. - Compile a comprehensive portfolio of work that reflects the breadth of their study and prepares them for transfer to baccalaureate institutions. - At least two semesters of Drawing are strongly recommended. - Social science electives may not exceed two courses in a subject. - Either FA 101 or FA 102 is required, but not both.